contact lenses are sitting in the middle of the ocular surface unit and have always been of interest for us

 Scleral Contact Lenses with high tech designs and novel material properties have an amazing potential as medical tools for many ocular surface conditions, including severe dry eye disease.

 Scleral contact lenses are very large - they span the whole cornea and rest on the bulbar conjunctiva overlying the sclera (...which is "the white in the eye´).
 Since they cover and protect the cornea, they have an enormous potential to treat many ocular surface conditions that were previously difficult to address without the use of surgery.
 In certain cases, Sclerals can postpone or even replace surgery.

 Scleral contact lenses can be custom-produced based on the automated measurements that the clinician can nowadays obtain with sophisticated instruments from the ocular surface of the patient.
 Such custom tailored and perfectly adapted, high-tech material Scleral Lenses are much easier to fit and much more comfortable to wear than historic lens types.

-´OK´-LENSES CAN CHANGE THE SHAPE OF THE CORNEA ... overnight to see correctly during day time without a lens on the eye
+Orthokeratology lenses can change the shape of the cornea overnight … see correctly during day time without a lens on the eye

 Orthokeratology takes advantage of the effect that a rigid contact lens can slightly change the outer shape of the cornea - apparently without destroying or altering its integrity and health.

 Thereby it is possible to ´adjust´ the shape of a cornea by overnight application of a rigid contact lens in order to correct the visual acuity.
 The temporary corneal shape ´correction´ typically remains for long enough time to have correct visual acuity during daytime without wearing this or another contact lens or glasses.